 Stage 4

 In stage four, their femur has healed but the hip joint is permanently damaged.
-Your dog might have reduced range of motion and chronic pain.
+Your dog might have a reduced range of motion and chronic pain.

-Treatment for Canine Legg-Calve-Perthes Disease
+Treating Canine Legg-Calve-Perthes Disease

 Non-surgical Treatment: Non-surgical treatments for LCPD include rest and physical therapy.
 Rest is important to allow their femur to heal and reduce stress on their joints.
-Physical therapy can help improve their range of motion, decrease pain, and strengthen the muscles around the hip joint.
+Physical therapy can help improve their range of motion, decrease pain, and strengthen the muscles around their hip joint.

 Preventing Canine Legg-Calve-Perthes Disease

-The best way to prevent Canine Legg-Calve-Perthes Disease (LCPD) is to keep your dog at a healthy weight and give them regular exercise.
+The best way to prevent Legg-Calve-Perthes Disease (LCPD) is to keep your dog at a healthy weight and give them regular exercise.
 This helps maintain muscle strength and joint health.
 If you have a small breed dog, consider giving them glucosamine supplements or omega fatty acids, because these can help support joint health.